1962 Macdonald Brier

 The 1962 Macdonald Brier, the Canadian men's national curling championship, was held from March 5 to 10, 1962 at the Kitchener Memorial Auditorium in Kitchener, Ontario.
 A total of 37,013 fans attended the event.

 Alberta, Manitoba, and Saskatchewan all finished round robin play with 8-2 records, necessitating a tiebreaker playoff between the three teams to determine the Brier championship.
-Team Saskatchewan, who was skipped by Ernie Richardson ended up capturing the Brier Tankard by beating defending champion Hec Gervais and their Alberta rink in the final 14-7.
+Team Saskatchewan, skipped by Ernie Richardson, ended up capturing the Brier Tankard by beating defending champion Hec Gervais and their Alberta rink in the final 14-7.
 Alberta earlier advanced to the final with an 8-7 victory over Manitoba in the semifinal.
 This was only the third time in Brier history in which a three-way tiebreaker determined the championship with the other instances being in 1928 and 1946.

 This was Saskatchewan's fourth Brier championship and the third Brier won in four years by the Richardson rink after winning back-to-back Briers in 1959 and 1960.
-Richardson's rink would go onto compete in the 1962 Scotch Cup in Scotland, which they also won for the third time in four years.
+Richardson's rink would go on to compete in the 1962 Scotch Cup in Scotland, which they also won for the third time in four years.